 The Lottery accrues an estimated liability for vested benefits relating to future compensated absences.
-This includes an expected obligation in connection with vacation credits and accumulated vested sick pay for those employees eligible for retirement.
-As of June 30, 2009, the estimated liability, reported within accrued expenses on the Statement of Net Assets, was \$284,839.
-The liability is calculated using the current hourly rates of pay.
+This includes an expected obligation in connection with vacation credits, pay reduction credits, and accumulated vested sick pay for those employees eligible for retirement.
+The liability for compensated absences was approximately \$361,826 and \$284,838 as of June 30, 2010 and 2009, respectively, and is recorded as a liability in the Statement of Net Assets.
+The current portion as reported was estimated based on a two year average of employee utilization experience.